hyeonhh/pyqt_calculate/README.md

 # pyqt_calculate
-This simple caculate based on PyQts
+This simple calculate based on PyQts

- requirements
+ ## requirements